bbauska/JS-Notes4Pros/README.md

 result=window.confirm(message);
 </pre>

-Here, **message** is the optional string to be displayed in the dialog and **result** is a boolean value indicating whether OK or Cancel was selected (true means OK).
+Here, <b>message</b> is the optional string to be displayed in the dialog and <b>result</b> is a boolean value indicating whether OK or Cancel was selected (true means OK).

   window.confirm